In this FDD Talk post, you’ll learn the following:

 - The franchisor compiled the Statement from information reported to it by its franchisees.

-- Snap-on had 3,649 franchises that operated in all or part of 2017.
-Of those 3,649 franchises, there were 311 franchises that ceased operations due to retirement, transfer, cancellation, non-renewal, or other termination.
-Of the 311 franchises that ended operations during 2017, 19 franchises operated for less than twelve months.
-Included in that 19 are 6 that transferred and 2 that became Snap-on employees.
+- Snap-on had 3,670 franchises that operated in all or part of 2018.
+Of those 3,670 franchises, there were 214 franchises that ceased operations due to retirement, cancellation, non-renewal, or other termination and 129 that transferred their franchise business to a third party.
+Of those 343 franchises, 72 still operate one or more Snap-on franchise businesses.

 - Some franchisees reporting Paid Sales information have chosen to operate with a sales employee on either a full or part-time basis.
 Having an employee may impact their Paid Sales.
 Snap-on does not track which franchisees have sales employees.